Media consumption: Effects of media consumption

-Media consumption can have a wide range of negative behavioral and emotional effects.
+Research identifies multiple potential negative effects that coexist with high levels of media consumption.
 There are many instances of violence in movies, television, video games and websites which can affect one's level of aggression.
 These violent depictions can desensitize viewers to acts of violence and can also provoke mimicking of the acts.
 Since violence is so rampant in media, viewers believe they live in a more violent world than they actually do.

 The reach of media is expanding globally and with this television has become a vice around the world.
 Television addiction has been labeled as the "plug-in drug" since 1977.
 Over the years televisions are now located in almost every home, according to most recent estimates taken by Nielsen in the U.S. alone there are 116.4 million TV homes.

-Television can have a negative impact on adolescents and cause them to behave in a manner that is not part of normal social norm.
-In an article about media violence on society it states that extensive TV viewing among adolescents and young adults is associated with subsequent aggressive acts.
-Programs that portray violent acts can change an adolescent's view on violence and this may lead them to develop aggressive behavior.
-These shows usually portray a person who commits a crime or resorts to violence.
-They also show that these people go unpunished for their crime, creating the notion that crime is something a person can get away with.
-Studies show that 65% of people between the age of 8 to 18 have a television in their room.
-The average high-schooler watches, on average, 14 hours of television a week.
-Excessive television viewing and computer game playing has also been associated with many psychiatric symptoms, especially emotional and behavioral symptoms, somatic complaints, attention problems such as hyperactivity, and family interaction problems.